-Below-average temperatures could lead to increased snowpack accumulation due to high evaporation rates off the lakes.
-This means there is a better chance for increased runoff into the lakes during the spring, when runoff is typically a major contributor to increasing water levels.
-Later in the winter however with potentially more ice on the lakes due to cooler than normal conditions would lead to less evaporation compared to a winter when the lakes are mostly ice free.
+Image courtesy of: Illinois-Indiana Sea Grant The potential for increased snowpack accumulation leads to a better chance for more runoff into the lakes during the spring, when runoff is typically a major contributor to a seasonal rise in water levels.
+With potentially more ice on the lakes later in the winter due to cooler-than-normal conditions, less evaporation may occur when compared to a winter when the lakes are mostly ice free.
 Increased runoff and decreased evaporation could act to take less water away from the system than normal.
 These combined factors could lead to higher lake levels into next season.
-Finally, with the increase in chances for above normal precipitation the likelihood of greater snow accumulations are greater as well.
+Finally, with the increase in chances for above-normal precipitation the likelihood of greater snow accumulations are greater as well.

+Comparisons and Limitations

 No Two La Niñas Are the Same

+Accumulated Precipitation (%)